shoui520/shoui520.github.io/docs/vn-setup.md

 	```

 ### Step 2.
 Installing Wine and dependencies
 Wine on FreeBSD has limited functionality compared to its Linux counterpart.
-For example, you are not able to run 64-bit applications with Wine and you also must use the 32-bit version of Wine.
-However, this is not an issue for visual novels, as most VNs are 32-bit anyway.
+For example, you are not able to run 64-bit applications with Wine and you also must use the `i386-wine` package of Wine if on an amd64 system.
+Do not be fooled by this name, if you are on a 32-bit system, use the regular `wine` package.
+However. lack of 64-bit support is not an issue for visual novels, as they are all 32-bit anyway.

 First install all the needed dependencies for Wine first, this is to ensure you don't end up in "Wine dependency hell":
 ```bash